ava-labs/avalanche-docs/docs/apis/avalanchego/avalanchego-release-notes.md

 **Coreth**

 - Patched a [Geth security vulnerability](https://twitter.com/go_ethereum/status/1430067637996990464)
-- Patched a panic in the api backend.
+- Patched a panic in the API backend.

 **AVM**